 It’s about as classic an “Obligatory” take on this wildly unconventional weekend as you could wish for: Different thoughts and perspectives from each of the hosts, plenty of digressions, a bit of Happy Valley flavor with some football mixed in.
 It’s all we can do to offer a few moments of escape from the barrage of daily insanity, and we hope it helps!
 WE ARE

 Mark Wogenrich on Replicating the White Out: https://www.si.com/college/pennstate/football/penn-state-football-ohio-state-whiteout

-HOSTED BY:Mike Herr, Kevin Horne, Chris Buchignani
+HOSTED BY: Brandon Noble, Mike Herr, Kevin Horne, Chris Buchignani

 Well, we asked for Big Ten football in 2020, and we got it.
 A classic case of “Be careful what you wish for.”
 What can you say about a program with playoff aspirations in self-styled pursuit of “elite” status that goes on the road and loses to Indiana… in football?
 Kevin leads the way; Chris and Mailman follow, and they try to figure it out.
 Commentary on the game’s many, many frustrating mistakes including Devyn Ford’s baffling decision to score, the controversial final play that never should have been necessary, and the overall state of the Penn State football program.
 Who knew a fake season would create so much real angst?